2024–25 Nicholls Colonels women's basketball team

-The 2024–25 Nicholls Colonels women's basketball team represents Nicholls State University during the 2024–25 NCAA Division I women's basketball season.
-The Colonels, led by second-year head coach Justin Payne, play their home games at Stopher Gym located in Thibodaux, Louisiana as members of the Southland Conference.
+The 2024–25 Nicholls Colonels women's basketball team represented Nicholls State University during the 2024–25 NCAA Division I women's basketball season.
+The Colonels, led by second-year head coach Justin Payne, played their home games at Stopher Gym located in Thibodaux, Louisiana as members of the Southland Conference.

 Media

 Home games were broadcast on ESPN+.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 17, 2024.
 Receiving 108 overall votes, the Colonels were picked to finish seventh in the conference.